Roshan2111-ACCA/Roshan2111-ACCA/README.md

 ---

 ## 📌 Projects
-- **Power BI – Financial Dashboard**
+- **Power BI – Dashboard**
-  A dynamic visual report analyzing profitability, expense trends, and cash flow over time.
-[Link here when uploaded]
+  A dynamic visual report analyzing sales performance, customer satisfaction, and inventory distributation to identify key insights and opportunities for optimization using various KPIs.

 - More coming soon:
   - Audit checklist automation